TinaGrim/selenium-framework/README.md

 3. **Add XPaths**:
    - Enter the XPath of the web element in the "Add" field.
+   - How to get it (inspect object in your chrome right by looking at copy options and choose full xpath
    - Choose between "Click" or "Write" modes to specify the action.

 4. **Generate Script**: